acm19/pics/README.md

 make build
 ```

-This creates a `parse-pics` binary in the current directory.
+This creates a `pics` binary in the current directory.

 ## Usage